resper1965/NESS-sites/README.md

 ## Environment variables

 The server requires a `SESSION_SECRET` environment variable to sign session cookies.
-Set it to a random string before starting the application, e.g.:
+If it is missing the server fails to start, so set it to a random string before running the application.
+For example:

 ```bash
 export SESSION_SECRET="a long random string"